Who we are

 How we protect your data

-We use security plugins here such as Akismet, to protect ourselves and our visitors from spam and shady practices.
+We use SSL and security plugins here such as Akismet, to protect ourselves and our visitors from spam and shady practices.

 What data breach procedures we have in place

-We are hosted by AQHost.com, a very privacy oriented service.
-They have been around for over a decade, and through many issues, so they know what to look out for.
+We are hosted by Hostinger.com, a very privacy oriented service.
+They have been attacked before, so they know how it feels and what to look out for.

 We are also using security software on this website to protect the site and its users from intrusive bots and fake spam users.